ScottKwang/CodeWithFriends-Spring2020/projects/impure/README.md

 ## Tools And Resources

-Without a doubt the most useful resource is Oracle's documentation on the JVM class file format.
+Without a doubt the most useful resource was Oracle's documentation on the JVM class file format.
 Most notably the actual assembly instructions found [here](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-6.html) and the class file specification found [here](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html#jvms-4.7.4).
 There's some other resources but I mostly just used those two.

 Then there's the tool for viewing the class file: `javap`.
 Although the way to properly run it is `javap -v CLASS_FILE_NAME`.
 This provides a readout of exactly what is in your class file.
 It's pretty useful for debugging things like a jump instruction that is pointing to the wrong location or if you run out of stack space.

 ![Javap](https://i.imgur.com/KMohXlk.png)

 Although it's not perfect so I did occasionally need to view the file in a hex editor.
-Although I didn't have to do this too often.
+I didn't have to do this too often though.

 Also I did find [this resource](https://medium.com/@davethomas_9528/writing-hello-world-in-java-byte-code-34f75428e0ad) on creating a hello world program in JVM bytecode helpful, but only at the start.
 There's also some other resources listed [here](https://gitlab.com/azuredown/muse/-/blob/master/Notes/Other%20Notes.txt), although I didn't find any of the other ones particularly useful.

 ## What Would You Have done Differently?

-I'm quite happy with what I did in a month.
-I wouldn't change it.
-But if I had more time I would look into using a parser other than ANTLR.
+I would have used a parser other than ANTLR.
 ANTLR is just terrible.
 It has like no debugging output and it just gets so confused by the weirdest things.
 The best thing I could find for it is this IntelliJ ANTLR plugin although the plugin apparently caused IntelliJ to crash occasionally when it was open.

 And ANTLR is buggy too.
 Every time something went wrong I had to check if it was actually ANTLR causing problems because it got confused between an assignment and a print again.
 Plus all the tutorials for it are complete garbage.

-I think a better way of parsing would be to write my own Parser.
-I know how it works now.
-First you transform the string to tokens and then you transform the tokens into a syntax tree.
-Simple.
+Ideally I would write my own parser although this might take an unreasonably high amount of time.
+Or maybe not.
+It doesn't sound too hard.
+All you have to do is transform the string to tokens and then you transform the tokens into a syntax tree.
 I bet I could write one that was way better than ANTLR.
 And more flexible too.
 And I could have tokens like + - / * without needing to have white space between them like ANTLR.

 Also I don't really like the JVM.
 Yeah, it's easier, but you can tell the JVM was designed for Java.
 It was not designed for custom languages and definitely not one with Python-style syntax.